mindee/tawazi/README.md

 # multiple nodes can have the same tag!
 xns_bye = pipeline.get_nodes_by_tag("byebye")
 ```

-This will be useful if you want to run a subgraph (cf. the next paragraph).
+> This will be useful if you want to run a subgraph (cf. the next paragraph).
 It will also be useful if you want to access result of a specific ExecNode after an Execution

-* You can run a subgraph of your pipeline: Make a `DAGExecution` from your `DAG` and pass in the `ExecNode`s you want to run:
+You can run a subgraph of your pipeline: Make a `DAGExecution` from your `DAG` and pass in the `ExecNode`s you want to run: <!-- TODO: complete these two parts!!-->
 ```Python
 # You can use the original __qual__name of the decorated function as an Identifier
 pipe_exec = pipeline.executor(target_nodes=["b"])